 The sign is usually circular in shape with a red border, white background and black graphical symbol.
 These signs shall be erected at the beginning of any section of road or the side of the structure which is subject to prohibition so as to face entering traffic.

-They are commonly used at the approaching of structures like bridges, culverts, narrow roads, infrastructure, etc.
+They are commonly used to approach structures like bridges, culverts, narrow roads, infrastructure, etc.

 This sign shall be of circular shape with a red border, white background, black graphical symbol and red annular as shown in Fig.7.
 These signs are used in areas where an audible warning device is prohibited.
 The NO Horn sign is usually erected in the vicinity of hospitals, schools, libraries, etc.